 1. Make your hiring managers aware of any subconscious bias they might have

 While we might like to think we are acting in the most rational and logical manner, the truth of the matter is that many of us carry subconscious biases.
-These are often a product of the environment in which we live, and remaining unaware is what enables lack of diversity in the work place.
+These are often a product of the environment in which we live, and remaining unaware is what enables lack of diversity hiring in the workplace.

 2. Remove gender bias in job listings